MjirMath/mjirmath.github.io/README.md

 # mjirmath.github.io
 A lot of useful math things for students, created by a student(s)
-# Current Features
+# Current Plan
-## Speed Practice
-- Fractions
-# Planned Features
-- Mini-lessons
-- Addition, Subtraction, Multiplication, and Division practice
+- Have subwebsites for different math classes